About us

 would keep them alive until we could come up with a plan.
 Once we located them,

-and didn't show any interest in eating the food we brought them.
-They obviously
+didn't show any interest in eating the food we brought them.
+They obviously had

-had mange, because two of them were almost completely bald.
-They were nothing
+mange, because two of them were almost completely bald.
+They were nothing but

-but skin and bones and had nearly starved to death.
-From the persimmon seeds in
+skin and bones and had nearly starved to death.
+From the persimmon seeds in the

-the droppings we found, it was obvious they had been surviving on persimmons
+droppings we found, it was obvious they had been surviving on persimmons from a

-from a nearby persimmon tree.
-Having no water supply anywhere close enough to
+nearby persimmon tree.
+Having no water supply anywhere close enough to help

-help them, the only moisture they were getting was from those persimmons.
-We
+them, the only moisture they were getting was from those persimmons.
+We knew

-knew they were not going to survive and not knowing anything else to do, over the
+they were not going to survive and not knowing anything else to do, over the next

-next four hours, and as the remnants of Tropical Storm Hanna stormed overhead,
+four hours, and as the remnants of Tropical Storm Hanna stormed overhead, we

 ending just before dark.
 She, the last and toughest to catch, has been dubbed